Restaurant Franchise Footprint Density: How Saturation Affects Stock Growth

 Why Do Investors Misread Franchise Density?

 Most investors assume more stores equal more revenue.
 That idea works early in a brand’s life.
 A chain with 500 stores can double to 1,000 and still find new customers.
 But once a brand fills its strongest markets, each new store adds less value.
-This is where many investors misread the signals.
+This is where many investors misread the signals, failing to see how real estate strategy impacts restaurant stock valuations.

 They see rising store counts and assume rising profits.
 But density changes how customers behave.
 When too many stores cluster together, sales per unit fall.
 The brand may still grow total revenue, but the growth rate slows.
 Stocks often drop when that slowdown becomes clear.